 Set up Calling Plans

-Calls to other Teams users are free, but if you want your users to be able to call phones outside of your business, get a Domestic Calling Plan or an International Calling Plan in Office 365.
+Calls to other Teams users are free, but if you want your users to be able to call phones outside of your business, get a Domestic Calling Plan or an International Calling Plan in Microsoft 365 or Office 365.
 It's easy to set up Calling Plans for your business.
 For more information about Calling Plans, see Which Calling Plan is right for you?.

 Step 1: Find out if Calling Plans are available in your country/region